slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - To be employed, if you pick the right specialization, you’ll do better as a specialist.
 - Startups are (by necessity) filled with generalists; big companies are filled with specialists.

+> *"Better to have average IQ and know one little tiny niche very well than be a generalist know-it-all genius"
+-- x@realestatetrent*

 ### How to know your strenghts?

 Ask employers why did they asked you for an interview - they will describe your strengths.